confluentinc/event-streaming-patterns/docs/table/projection-table.md

   GROUP BY package_id;
 ```

-Querying that stream in one terminal:
+Query that stream in one terminal:

 ```sql
 SELECT *